WHALE - SAFE AWARD 2022

-You can support the Save the Whales campaign by signing the Change.org petition, which will help Friend of the Sea convince SHIPPING AND CRUISE LINE OPERATORS to make a change benefit both the SHIPPING industry and conservation.
+You can support the Save the Whales campaign by signing the Change.org petition, which will help Friend of the Sea convince shipping and cruise line operators to make a change benefit for marine mammal conservation.

 If we all work together, we can save the magnificent Whales from extinction.